Domestic violence increases during holidays

-GAINESVILLE - In just 2010 alone, paige...More than 113 thousand cases of domestic violence were reported to law enforcement agencies across the state.
-Rosemary jenkins a gainesville woman killed in October by her boyfriend is one more number to this list.
+GAINESVILLE - In just 2010 alone, more than 113,000 cases of domestic violence were reported to law enforcement agencies across the state.
+Rosemary Jenkins a Gainesville woman killed in October by her boyfriend is one more number to this list.

-Her daughter, Sophia Jenkins says "Mom, this isn't a good situation, i am going to end up finding you dead or something."
-Pictures are the only memory sophia jenkins has left of her mother.
+Her daughter, Sophia Jenkins saIid, "Mom, this isn't a good situation, I am going to end up finding you dead or something."
+Pictures are the only memory Sophia Jenkins has left of her mother.
 "I just never knew that those words would come to pass," she adds.

 Sophia is not only having an emotionally hard time after her mother's passing but a financial one too, to help her out click here.

 - RTS Bus And Sheriff's Deputy Car Involved In Crash

 - Sheriff's Office investigates two suicides at the jail

 - 911 Calls Improve With Techonology